Exponentially accurate open quantum simulation via randomized dissipation with minimal ancilla: main results

 The sketch of the proof is as follows; see the full proof in Appendix~\ref{apdx:C_alg}.
 The estimator $\varphi_N$ for the true expectation value has a bias of magnitude at most $\Delta\|O\|$, where $\|O\|$ denotes the operator norm of $O$.
-Thus, taking $\Delta=\mathcal{O}(\|O\|/\varepsilon)$, we conclude that $N=\mathcal{O}(C^2\|O\|^2 \log(1/\delta)/\varepsilon^2)$ samples are sufficient to assure that $\varphi_N$ has an additive error $\varepsilon$ with a high probability due to the Hoeffding's inequality.
+Thus, taking $\Delta=\mathcal{O}(\varepsilon/\|O\|)$, we conclude that

+samples are sufficient to assure that $\varphi_N$ has an additive error $\varepsilon$ with a high probability due to Hoeffding's inequality.
 Here, the factor $C$ represents the sampling overhead in the proposed algorithm, because our problem can be solved by $\mathcal{O}(\|O\|^2 \log(1/\delta) /\varepsilon^2)$ calls of some quantum algorithm that directly prepares $\rho(t)$ (when we use no amplitude estimation).
 The sampling overhead $C$, which is upper bounded as Eq.~\eqref{eq:normalization_factor_main}, is controllable in our method by adjusting the circuit depth or equivalently the time slicing $r$.
 In particular, we can make $C=\mathcal{O}(1)$ by taking $r=\mathcal{O}(\|\mathcal{L}\|_{\rm pauli}^2 t^2)$.
 Therefore, this choice of $r$ combined with Theorem~\ref{thm: main} (more precisely, the truncated version of the decomposition) completes the proof of Theorem~\ref{thm: main2}.

+Summarizing the above discussions, we arrive at our solution, Algorithm~\ref{alg:obs_estimaion}, for probing the physical properties of the Lindblad dynamics.
+Note that we have focused on expectation value estimation in the discussion, it is noteworthy that the proposed Lindblad dynamics simulation is not limited to observable estimation, but can also be applied to other tasks such as the estimation of non-linear functions of the final state.
+See Appendix~\ref{apdx:nonlinear} for details.